hanfeyyaps/write-like-a-buero/README.md

 Generates embeddings for the user query using the text-embedding-004 model.

-Queries a Vertex AI Vector Search index (pre-populated with embeddings of the Australian Style Manual) to retrieve the most semantically relevant sections of the manual.
+Queries a Vertex AI Vector Search index (pre-populated with embeddings of the Australian Government Style Manual) to retrieve the most semantically relevant sections of the manual.

 Returns the retrieved content (text, URL, title) to the frontend.